No templates

 Every pixel, every line of code is written for one project.
 Nothing is recycled from another client.

-Webanon is a studio in Beirut, writing hand-built websites for restaurants, clinics, ateliers, and independent brands.
+Webanon is a studio in Beirut, writing custom websites for restaurants, clinics, ateliers, and independent brands.
 No templates, no account managers, no telephone game.

 The studio started from one specific frustration.
 Too many good businesses get quoted four figures for what is, underneath, a rented template — identical layouts, locked platforms, monthly subscriptions, and a starting price that scared off anyone who wasn't already established.